The School of Architecture founded by Frank Lloyd Wright as The Taliesin Fellowship in 1932

 - In residence at two historic Arizona campuses – Arcosanti and Cosanti

-- Approaching our 90th year teaching experimental architecture and learning by doing
+- In our 90th year teaching experimental architecture and learning by doing

 The School of Architecture offers a three-year immersive Master of Architecture (M.Arch) program designed for students who thrive in a multifaceted environment focusing on rigorous design, critical thinking, and hands-on learning.
 The small-scale of the school facilitates an individualized educational experience and fosters a close relationship between students, faculty, and staff.